Tuesday, December 27, 2016

 It may take the better part of a lifetime to really figure out what your project is, and how to realize that project.

 In order to do that, though, you’ve got to be willing to listen to criticism, hear the truth about your work, and implement it in your writing.
 And not just the praise of your friends who love you and can't see your work objectively.
-You have to get that objective feedback because on your own, it’s extremely difficult to identify the strongest elements in your work.
-Often the difference between talent and a writer who consistently turns out quality work is the ability to take criticism seriously, and to learn from it.
+You have to get that objective feedback, because on your own, it’s extremely difficult to identify the strongest elements in your work.
+The difference between talent and a writer who consistently turns out quality work is the ability to take criticism seriously, and to learn from it.
 It’s OK to make mistakes, as long as you don’t keep repeating them.

-I know that it’s tempting to give up after a book or two if the end product isn’t as good as what you’d imagined when you first got the inspiration.
+I know it’s tempting to give up after a book or two if the end product isn’t as good as what you’d imagined when you first got the inspiration.
 It’s so much easier to take up throwing pots, or hip-hop dancing, or playing the didgeridoo.
 When you first start a new art, you learn so much, so fast.
 It’s thrilling.
 You feel as if you’re making enormous progress.
-But then the hard work always sets in—learning from your mistakes, revising, polishing.
+But then the hard work sets in—learning from your mistakes, revising, polishing.
 No art is easy.

 It may be that you are better suited to pottery or hip-hop dance.
 Didgeridoo, or didgeridon’t, either way it’s cool.
 If that is the art that energizes you, more power to you.
-But if your dream is really to be a writer, don’t give up after one book or two or three.
+But if your dream is really to be a writer, don’t give up after one book, or after two or three.
 You don’t get to be Shanghai Lily overnight.

 Other recent posts about writing topics: